guneetsk99/ProjectAssignment1GO/README.md

  > --training_type
                         Enter 0 for ML and 1 for DL

-  >--run_demo RUN_DEMO   Enter 1 to run Demo or any other number for training
+  >--run_demo   Enter 1 to run Demo or any other number for training

 `Step3`: To use pretarined weights and access the streamlit dashboard